Blog – Posted on Wednesday, Mar 20

 Thus the story of Hank Morgan, a mere engineer from Connecticut who is transported back to 528 AD during the reign of King Arthur, was born.
 As Morgan ingratiates himself as a powerful magician by King Arthur’s side, shenanigans expectedly run riot.
 But beyond its veneer as a fun “time travel” book, A Connecticut Yankee in King Arthur’s Court is a reality-check for us: a cautionary occasion for Twain to express a deep criticism of our ability to romanticize the past.

-Serialized in The Century Magazine before its publication as a novel in 1894, The Tragedy of Pudd’nhead Wilson and Those Extraordinary Twins is the tale of two young boys: one born to a slave woman, and the other, the master’s son.
+Serialized in The Century Magazine before its publication as a novel in 1894, Pudd’nhead Wilson is the tale of two young boys: one born to a slave woman, and the other, the master’s son.
 Switched at infancy, their stories inevitably collide and may or may not culminate in a dramatic courtroom showdown.
 Through it all, Twain skillfully weaves a truly eccentric supporting cast — one that includes David Wilson, a man who finds great joy in collecting fingerprints.

 10. Personal Recollections of Joan of Arc (1896)